Contains the active ingredient mirtazapine

 medicines to help you sleep or calm down (e.g. benzodiazepines and tranquillisers)

 rifampicin, linezolid and erythromycin, antibiotics used to treat infections

 medicines to treat fungal infections, such as ketoconazole

-cimetidine, a medicine used to treat reflux or stomach ulcers
+cimetidine, used to treat reflux or stomach ulcers

-medicines to treat migraine attacks, such as sumatriptan, naratriptan and zolmitriptan
+triptans used to treat migraines, such as sumatriptan, naratriptan and zolmitriptan

 How to take this medicine

 Follow carefully all directions given to you by your doctor or pharmacist.

 Their instructions may be different to the information in this leaflet.

 How much to take